 Can you adapt this Katsu Curry Recipe?

 I wouldn't adapt the sauce but you can vary the meat.
 How about making a pork katsu curry?
 You can also use vegetables instead of chicken.
 I've often used the same katsu curry sauce but served with this vegetable tempura.
+I've also adapted this recipe and made a tofu katsu curry with a very similar sauce.

 Can you batch cook this recipe?